Rampagy/bldc-hardware/README.md

 ### Setup

-Set Environment Variable `KILOCALLIB` to `path/to/bldc/hardware`.
+Set Kicad environment variable `KIPROJECTLIB` to where the repo is cloned.
 This allows Kicad to find the custom schematic and footprint libraries:

 * infineon.lib
 * Interface_RS485.lib